 It might be soon to talk about recovery as the tragedy unfolds, but Southern Californians do rebuild after fires.
-I'm sure Claremont residents Vern and Deb Jahnke, who lost their house in the 2003 Grand Prix Fire, are thinking about and praying for (he's a minister, after all) the victims of the current fires.
+I’m sure Claremont residents Vern and Deb Jahnke, who lost their house in the 2003 Grand Prix Fire, are thinking about and praying for (he’s a minister, after all) the victims of any recent fires.

 After their house burned, the Jahnkes wanted to sell their charred lot and move on.
 But then they got excited about the prospect of building a “green” home they could grow old in, and a fire-resistant one.

 In the bottom photo, you see the burnt house, which was covered with wood shingles.
 Very flammable wood shingles.